brianc2788/brianc2788/README.md

 - Gary Kildall (Creator of CP/M & founder of Digital Research)
 - Stewart Chiefet (The Computer Chronicles TV show host and creator of 'The Cheiffet
 - Steve Wozniak (Co-Founder of Apple Computers and genius)
-- That Dutch guy that created Python
+- Linus Torvalds (Linux Kernel)
+- Richard M. Stallman (Gnu, Free Software movement, and geniunely awesome guy)
+- Fredericco Faggin (Created one of Intel's first highly-successful microprocessor (only microcontrollers until then?), the Intel 8080)
+- Alan Turing (*Clearly, this list is in no order.* Turing Machine, contributions to math and foundational CS)
+- Guido van Rossum (Python)
 - Chuck Peddle (6502 Microprocessor family from MOS Technology)
 - Bill Shockley & those two guys who did all the work for him.
 (Father of silicon tech & silicon valley.
 WWII Counter-Intelligence)
-- Linus Torvalds (Linux Kernel)
-- Fredericco Faggin (Created one of Intel's first highly-successful microprocessor (only microcontrollers until then?), the Intel 8080)
-- Alan Turing (*Clearly, this list is in no order.* Turing Machine, contributions to math and foundational CS)
 - Tim Berners-Lee (HTML & the World Wide Web.
 W3C - WWW Consortium.)
+- Adam Back (Blockstream, original Cypherpunk, HashCash, other reasons...)
 - People from Xerox PARC who created GUIs & Windows
 - More - So many more.
 Lol.